BrainsNarrativeStudio/Adventure-Rooms/README.md

   - ending.md
 ```

+### 🔑 **Key Insight: Automatic Variable Creation**

+**Important**: The system automatically creates and initializes all variables defined in `metadata.yml` when a story starts.
+You don't need to manually initialize them in scene files unless you want to change the initial values.

+**What happens automatically:**
+- **Traits**: Creates individual score variables (e.g., `explorer_score: 0`, `warrior_score: 0`)
+- **Stats**: Creates stat variables initialized to their defined values
+- **Has**: Creates boolean flags initialized to their defined values
+- **Text**: Creates text variables initialized to their defined values

+**Example**: If you define `traits: Role: [explorer, warrior]` in metadata.yml, the system automatically creates:
+- `explorer_score: 0`
+- `warrior_score: 0`
+- And tracks which has the highest score for role determination

+**You only need `set` blocks in scenes when:**
+- Changing variable values during gameplay
+- Setting new values based on player choices
+- Modifying initial values from metadata.yml

 ## 📝 Creating Scene Files

 **Scene files are the building blocks of your story.** Each one represents a scene or moment where the player makes a choice.